-In another incident, a woman entered the shop during the Sunday opening hours and “started shouting”.“It’s really important to say that this does not represent the majority of Christians, just one or two extremists,” said Ms Rawlinson.
+In another incident, a woman entered the shop during the Sunday opening hours and “started shouting”.

 [Said Rawlinson’s partner Martin Flett:] “We’ve also had many unsolicited messages of support and some Christians who disagree with the hardline approach have actually come into the shop to say that the hardliners don’t speak for them.
 Some have even brought gifts by way of apology.
 Both Leona and I are spiritual people but we don’t have the same belief systems as the hardliners up here.”